María de Jesús Patricio Martínez: Spokesperson and the Mexican presidency

 Officially recognized by the National Electoral Institute (INE) on October 15, 2017, Marichuy and the Council began collecting the required 866,593 signatures throughout 17 states during the subsequent 120 days, of which she managed to collect 267,953 valid signatures.
 The INE digital signature process via cell telephone has revealed serious flaws weighted to benefit wealthier voters.
 Marichuy said, "The INE made a list of phone brands and models that must have at least an Android 5.0 operating system or higher, and a few hours after starting to download the applications to the devices, we discovered that the list was not true; we found brands that were not included on the list, and of those that were included, it turns out not all of them work.
 The download is tedious and can take hours."
 The INE declared each signature registration would take 4.3 minutes, but each actual signature registration has taken up to 16 hours, or more.
 'With these "classist, racist, and exclusionary measures," Marichuy said, you realize "that this electoral system is not designed for us, the people from below, to govern ourselves, and that the laws and institutions of the state are made for those at the top, for the capitalists and their corrupt political class, resulting in a big simulation."'

 Marichuy has further stated, "As is the custom in our peoples, surrendering, selling out or giving up is not an option, and we will redouble efforts to collect the citizen support required to figure as an independent candidate to the presidency of the Republic on the 2018 electoral ballot."

-At the Zócalo parade in Oaxaca, María took the stage to deliver a speech to the village's Oaxacan people.
+At a parade in Oaxaca's zócalo, María took the stage to deliver a speech to the village's Oaxacan people.
 She addressed the people of the community and the speakers before her who listed the injustices occurring and said: "These are problems that are not new.
 Up there, on top, they say that everything is fine.
 We've seen that's not true."
 By further focusing on the dangers threatening indigenous land, she continued by saying: "What we get when we plead [for justice] is jail, death, and contamination from large projects that don't benefit anyone in the pueblos."
 She lastly concluded her speech with the following statement: "Indigenous people are ready to fight, and we won't stop.
 We will work together to construct a new Mexico from below and to destroy this grand capitalist system that is destroying us."
 María's run for the presidency was a historic movement as it focused on the massive destruction of the capitalist system that fails to protect the environment and social justice system while also failing to address the concerns of women and indigenous communities.